 For waterfront activities, Moonlight State Beach is a top-notch choice.
-It’s a great spot to enjoy water sports as well as hitting around the ball with friends on the beach volleyball courts.
+It’s a great spot to enjoy water sports and hitting around the ball with friends on the beach volleyball courts.
 If you’re traveling with the family, there’s also a kid’s playground at Moonlight Beach.

 Keep in mind: During the summer (one of the most popular times of year to visit San Diego), Moonlight Beach is so popular that it can be difficult even to find a place to put your towels.
 Plan ahead and be sure to get there early if you want to secure an ideal sandy spot.

 Black’s Beach sits at the southern edge of Torrey Pines Beach within Torrey Pines State Natural Reserve.
 There are two reasons why visitors make the rather difficult hike down to its shores: surfing and—a-hem!—”comfort.”

 The surf at Black’s Beach is advanced.
 If you’re no stranger to hangin’-ten, ride the waves at this popular surf spot.
 Otherwise, it’s a popular destination to enjoy the views of the waves crashing into the shoreline.

 The other reason to visit Black’s Beach?
 Clothing is optional.
 Thanks to its tough nature trail and roaring surf, this nude beach isn’t usually overpopulated; don’t expect many gawkers.
 It’s a safe haven for enjoying the sandy beach as nature intended: in your birthday suit rather than a swimsuit.